Interactive worksheets

 This section contains interactive worksheets that we will work through during class to get a bit of practice working with R before turning to using R on your own computer within RStudio.
 These worksheets provide a sort of coding playground that you can always come back to if you want some practice.
 Note that more complex worksheets may take a moment for the everything to load.

 An interactive code section looks like this.
-Make changes in the text box and use the blue Run button to run the code.
+Make changes in the text box and use the blue Run Code button to run the code.
+The output, if any, will be printed below the code.
 Change the code and run it as many times as you want.
 The original text can be reset with the Start Over button.

 The interactive code may not always be complete in which case you will be prompted to complete the code to get it to run correctly.
 These interactive code blocks may have hints and even solutions.